 Narrow margins mean firms are forced to make tough decisions over who to keep on.
 Junior lawyers have been hit hardest.
 The associate job market at top firms is largely stagnant and the prospect of promotion at most firms is negligible.
-Meanwhile partners, once prioritised for retention, are sometimes being forced to move on, or retire early.
+Meanwhile, partners, once prioritised for retention, are sometimes being forced to move on, or retire early.
 As for structural reform, career path institutionalisation has been put on hold at most firms.
-Concern over of who will replace the current generation of partners is widespread.
+Concern over who will replace the current generation of partners is widespread.

 However, the Venezuelan legal market is not in a complete state of collapse.
 The upside of the present administration’s style of management is that it puts the lawyer front and centre: companies determined to ride out the storm need regular day-to-day advice to navigate their way through the country’s labyrinth of red tape.
-The firms in this chapter have shown remarkable resilience over the years, helped by sustained demand for labour, disputes and regulatory counsel.
-White collar and compliance advice is a new source work driven by recent US and European Union sanctions, along with private wealth.
+The firms in this chapter have shown remarkable resilience over the years, helped by the sustained demand for labour, disputes and regulatory counsel.
+White-collar and compliance advice is a new source of work driven by recent US and European Union sanctions, along with private wealth.

 Other areas of law are not performing so well.
 Firms with especially strong reputations for M&A work can get work on distressed acquisitions and large cross-border deals, but these transactions are out of reach for most.
 The same holds for firms known for their banking and finance know-how.
 Unsurprisingly, few banks are willing to lend money in the current climate, while only investors willing to accept massive risk are putting money into Venezuela’s industries.

-The outlook for intellectual property continues to be bleak.
+The outlook for intellectual property (IP) continues to be bleak.
 Another hike in registration fees has led many companies to abandon Venezuela altogether.
 Boutiques and firms with large IP practices must now become increasingly creative to stay afloat, providing highly specialised services or acting as expert witnesses abroad.